-Complainants have a wide range of options for care, support, and reporting in response to an incident of Prohibited Conduct.
+Complainants and Respondents have a wide range of options for care, support, and reporting options in response to Prohibited Conduct.
 For comprehensive information about those options, students and employees should refer to Appendix A. Third parties should contact the University's Title IX Coordinator.

-2.2 TITLE IX COORDINATOR/TITLE IX OFFICIALS
+4.2 Title IX Coordinator/Title IX Officials